A Different World – Most Definitely!

 The future of WPAA was fragile in 2009.
 At best it would be more of the same with less, or just, less.
-The volunteers with whom I served as their Cable Advisor were challenged by an impending 60% rent increase (not a typo) for the 128 Center St location, a changing cable TV landscape, volunteer burn-out or flame-out depending on one’s perspective, a very public ‘failed‘ attempt to own a community building on the Parade Ground and loosing the funding adjustment for the 60/40 sunset docket.
+The volunteers with whom I served as their Cable Advisor were challenged by an impending 60% rent increase (not a typo) for the 128 Center St location, a changing cable TV landscape, volunteer burn-out or flame-out depending on one’s perspective, a very public ‘failed‘ attempt to own a community building on the Parade Ground and losing the funding adjustment for the 60/40 sunset docket.
 (PURA #10-03-02)

 I personally was conflicted.
 The politics of aspiring leaders, the naysayers of the attempted acquisition of the historic Constable Roger S. Austin House at 41 So Main St (regrettably not listed here) and the subsequent threat to WPAA funding (PURA #99-10-05) as orchestrated by the Mayor which remained unchallenged by local town leaders, exhausted me.
 It was another episode of me against the town’s legal team because I handled these types of matters.
 This round I won.
 WPAA was eligible for all subscriber fees because WGTV was not compliant.

 I was not sure if I was up for what another Community Building Project would require of me.
-In my opinion, for WPAA to be viable there was 20 years of lost potential as a community entity to overcome; thus the metaphorical project name.
+In my opinion, for WPAA to be viable there were 20 years of lost potential as a community entity to overcome; thus the metaphorical project name.
 Only two people in town truly understood the bedrock on which Community TV was founded.
 One, to this day, must be publicly mute.
 There was more than a building to renovate and reinvigorate.

 Never-the-less I scheduled a Community Building Committee Meeting to see if there was any life left in that team for a go at a different property.
 The team was fragile.
 The architect, painter and landscape designer decided to drop out.
 The attorney, tech support and my husband were willing to give it another go.
-A walk-thru was scheduled with the realtor to see 28 So Orchard St., a cow barn in 1924 masquerading as a in-town business location 260 steps from the then current Center St. location.
+A walk-thru was scheduled with the realtor to see 28 So Orchard St., a cow barn in 1924 masquerading as an in-town business location 260 steps from the then current Center St. location.

 Important Rooms Story

-There were other substantial infrastructure upgrades: a stable dry floor, structural walls, secure access, ADA compliance, emergency exits and electric service.
+There were other substantial infrastructure upgrades: a stable dry floor, structural walls, secure access, ADA compliance, emergency exits, and electric service.
 The list went on and on to just be a ‘legally’ habitable building.
-And there were process hurdles: plans, permits and hearings.
+And there were process hurdles: plans, permits, and hearings.

 And the design and installation of the TV production and distribution systems could not be an afterthought.
 My dreams began to be about the two huge projects consuming my waking hours.
 But progress was steady; the serendipity in finding people and assets to create the new TV space, invigorating despite my of sleep.
 I encourage you to stop by and take a tour to hear the serendipity stories by room.

 Footnote: The WPAA-TV Board was not unanimous in the decision to buy.
 Some believed the naysayers, others became naysayers themselves.
-The biggest decision in the organization’s history was made with a one vote majority.
+The biggest decision in the organization’s history was made with a one-vote majority.
 The disgruntled began calling WPAA: Huizenga TV.

 The Loan Gift Story

 It is unclear why this happened.
-At zero-hour in the property negotiations the property owner who agreed to hold the mortgage decided the conditions needed to change.
+At zero-hour in the property negotiations, the property owner who agreed to hold the mortgage decided the conditions needed to change.
 He now wanted a substantial down payment, the interest rate was one percent too low and he would not pay the in arrears property taxes.
 More hurdles.
 WPAA needed to secure additional financing and the clock was ticking as a closing date had been set with a penalty if delayed.
 All overtures to consider being a benefactor or supporter were dismissed by both the property owner or the realtor.
-Yes conspiracy theories did surfaced in my mind.
+Yes, conspiracy theories did surface in my mind.
 I was exhausted.

 Our Real Estate Lawyer generously reached out to in-town movers & shakers seeking financial assistance.
 There was one offer.
 It was outrageous and declined.
 We needed to remain open at the current location and build at another; all within an annual operating budget of $80,000.
-We needed a gift not exploitation.
+We needed a gift, not exploitation.